cybersecurity-projects/HomeLab/README.md

 - Virtual platform selection was time waste for your first time without define selection requirements in terms of compatibility ,storage and user usability .

--Host machine space limitation , try below steps :
+- Host machine space limitation , try below steps :

      Clean your unwanted App & large documents